Former U.S. Citizenship and Immigration Services

-Michael Petrucelli is a widely recognized expert in immigration and travel policy, having served as Deputy Director and Acting Director of US Citizenship and Immigration Services (USCIS) in the US Department of Homeland Security.
-He is also an industry leader in the automation of the immigration application process, and is the inventor of record for US Patent 8,244,659.
+Michael Petrucelli is a widely recognized immigration and travel policy expert, having served as Deputy Director and Acting Director of U.S. Citizenship and Immigration Services (USCIS) in the U.S. Department of Homeland Security.
+He is also an industry leader in the automation of the immigration application process and is the inventor of record for U.S. Patent 8,244,659.

 Mr. Petrucelli’s government relations expertise extends to telecommunications and technology, as he also worked at the Federal Communications Commission (FCC) on economic and business issues, including Intelsat privatization, V-ban licensing, universal access for Native Americans, and spectrum auction methodology.
 Currently, Mr. Petrucelli serves as President of the Government Solutions Division at Rational 360, Inc., an industry-leading provider of customized communication services, data analytics, and consulting services.

-Mr. Petrucelli holds a master’s degree in business administration from Goizueta Business School, Emory University, and studied international business at Nijenrode University in the Netherlands.
-He also holds a bachelor’s degree in political science from Trinity College in Hartford, Connecticut.
+Mr. Petrucelli holds an M.A. in business administration from Goizueta Business School, Emory University, and studied international business at Nijenrode University in the Netherlands.
+He also has a B.A. in political science from Trinity College in Hartford, Connecticut.